International Collaborative Grants

 Applicants should submit their materials in one combined PDF file to firstname.lastname@example.org, with a subject line of “LASTNAME-International Collaborative Grant.”
 Applications must include:

 - the application form

-- a 1-2 page memo outlining the purpose, agenda, organization, and envisioned participants for the proposed meeting or meetings.
+- a one- to two-page memo outlining the purpose, agenda, organization, and envisioned participants for the proposed meeting or meetings.
 For new research projects, plans for developing grant proposals for further funding should be included.
 For existing research projects, the rationale for the proposed meeting(s) within the context of the wider project should be clearly stated.